inkel/digger/README.md

 ## Contributing

 We love contributions.
-Check out our [contribiting guide](CONTRIBUTING.md) to get started.
+Check out our [contributing guide](CONTRIBUTING.md) to get started.

 Not sure where to get started?
 You can: